TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Index.rst

 backend user or backend user group records.
 This way still works since the introduction of FAL but has been deprecated because FAL offers more fine grained permission settings.

-As of TYPO3 6.0 it is recommended to set user default permissions in User TSConfig either in backend user records or backend user group records.
+As of TYPO3 6.0 it is recommended to set user default permissions in User TSconfig either in backend user records or backend user group records.

 **Default permissions for a user or user group (read permissions only):** ::